ZacharyBork/NectarGAN/README.md

 >![toolbox_training_gif](/docs/resources/gifs/toolbox_training.gif)
 >A full-featured graphical development environment and model assembly framework for Pix2pix-style conditional GANs.

+## What is NectarGAN?
+NectarGAN is comprised of two core components:

+1. **The NectarGAN Toolbox.** A modern, high performance interface encapsulating a full end-to-end, production-ready cGAN pipeline.
+From assembling and managing Pix2pix-style datasets, to building and training conditional GAN models, to tracking and reviewing experiments, to testing trained models and preparing them for deployment.
+Your models can go from an idea to production, all without leaving the Toolbox.

+2. **The NectarGAN API.** A fully modular, highly extensible PyTorch-based framework comprised of easy to use building blocks for assembling, testing, and training conditional GAN models.
+The API offers developers the tools needed to quickly write cGAN training/testing scripts with maximum functionality and minimal boilerplate.

+>By way of example, this is a complete (albeit relatively minimal) Pix2pix training script using the NectarGAN API:
+>```python
+>from nectargan.trainers.pix2pix_trainer import Pix2pixTrainer
+>
+>if __name__ == "__main__":
+>    trainer = Pix2pixTrainer(config='/path/to/config/file.json', loss_subspec='extended', log_losses=True)
+>
+>    for epoch in range(100):
+>        trainer.train_paired(epoch)
+>        trainer.save_checkpoint()
+>        trainer.save_examples()
+>        trainer.print_end_of_epoch()
+>```
+> The core [NectarGAN paired training script](/scripts/paired/train.py) is not much larger than this

 ## Features
 ### Training Framework
 - **Fully modular, PyTorch-based GAN training framework**.